 In case you’re wondering, this method has already been practiced by successful entrepreneurs who are willing to risk their own market share to ensure product movement and long-term profits.
 If you want to take your product further than where it is now, you’ll have to take your chances in this kind of business process.

-Here are the steps that you should follow to convince retailers to sell your product:
+Here are the steps that you should follow to convince and approach retail stores to sell your product.

 Research on the retail stores you want to target.

 Always do our homework.
 Running your own business has prerequisites, especially when you’re aiming for constant growth.
 Learning a thing or two about your future partners is essential because it gives you an advantage.

 Make a list of retail stores that you want to target.
 Now, there are a few things that you need to consider before putting them on your list.
 Your answers to the following questions will help you narrow down and pinpoint your feasible options.